t04glovern/t04glovern.github.io.raw/_posts/2015-12-12-learning-aspnet--building-in-visual-studio-2015-part-3.markdown

 ![ASP.NET Create app]({{ site.url }}/images/posts/asp.net-create-app-vs.png)

 You will now be asked to select a template.
-Normally we would select the `Web Application` under `ASP.NET 5 Templates`, however we want to learn how this all comes together; so we're going to select the `Empty` template.
+Normally we would select the `Web Application` under `ASP.NET 5 Templates`, however we want to learn how this all comes together; so we're going to select the `Empty` template for now.

 You might also want to uncheck `Host in the cloud`.